 CONCEPT-DRIVEN APPROACH

-The BODY-Q is a rigorously developed patient-reported outcome measure designed to evaluate outcomes for obesity, weight loss treatments (e.g., diet, exercise, and bariatric surgery/medicine), and body contouring to remove excess skin after massive weight loss and for cosmetic reasons.
-The BODY-Q is composed of a series of independently functioning scales that measure four overarching domains (appearance, health-related quality of life (HRQOL), eating concerns, and experience of healthcare).
-Recently, a subset of six BODY-Q scales was included in the ICHOM Set of Patient-Centered Outcome Measures for Adults living with Obesity.
-This subset is shown in the figure below.
+BODY-Q is a patient-reported outcome measure designed to evaluate outcomes for obesity, weight loss treatments (e.g., diet, exercise, and bariatric surgery/medicine), and body contouring to remove excess skin after massive weight loss and for cosmetic reasons.
+The BODY-Q includes independently functioning scales that measure appearance, health-related quality of life, eating concerns, and experience of care.
+Recently, 6 BODY-Q scales (i.e., BODY-Q Obesity Module) were included in the ICHOM Set of Patient-Centered Outcome Measures for Adults living with Obesity (see figure below).
+Most recently, we completed a psychometric validation of the BODY-Q Obesity Module in the context of GLP-1 and dual GIP/GLP-1 receptor agonists for weight loss.

 OUTCOMES OF WEIGHT LOSS